 Learn the 40+ main speech sounds in English and the letters that represent them.
 Blend sounds together to form words.
 Read aloud when reading books that contain familiar letter sound patterns.
 Listen to, and talk about a range of stories, poems and non-fiction texts.

-Learn about popular fairy tales and folk stories, and

-retell the stories.
+Learn about popular fairy tales and folk stories, and retell the stories.
 Join in with repeated phrases in familiar books.
 Make predictions about what might happen next in a book.
 Explain clearly what has happened in a book they've read or listened to.

-Writing

-Hold a pen or pencil in the correct and comfortable way.
+Writing Hold a pen or pencil in the correct and comfortable way.
 Name the letters of the alphabet in order.

-Write lower-case letters starting and ending in the right place.
+Write lower-case letters starting and ending the right place.
 Write capital letters, and the digits 0 to 9.
 Spell simple words containing the main sounds they've learned in reading.
 Spell the days of the week.
 Learn to write words with common endings, such as -ed, -ing, -er and -est. Plan out sentences aloud before writing them.
 Write simple sentences, and those using joining words such as 'and'.

-Begin to use full stops and capital letters for sentences.

-Combine some sentences to make short descriptions or stories.

-Fiction Non-Fiction Poetry Stories with familiar settings Stories from a range of cultures Traditional and fairy stories Stories about fantasy worlds Labels, lists and signs Instructions Information texts Recounts Letters and postcards The senses Poems on a theme Songs and repetitive poems Humorous poems
+Begin to use full stops and capital letters for sentence.
+Combine some sentences to make short descriptions o stories. a book. read or listened to.
+Fiction Stories with familiar settings Stories from a range of cultures including traditional and fairy stories Stories about fantasy worlds Non-Fiction Labels, lists and signs Instructions Information texts Recounts Letters and postcards Poetry Poems on a theme Songs and repetitive poems Humorous poems History - , learning about how their ir family tree.

+BISHOP CORNISH SCHOOL TERMLY OVERVIEW